Contents (Click to skip to that section):

 - The mode is the most common number in a data set.

 - The median is the middle of the set of numbers.

-Aren’t exactly sure what the difference is between the three?
-Watch the video or read the mean, median and mode definitions below for a full explanation (and some tips to help you remember the differences between the three).
+Still aren’t sure what the difference is between the three?
+Watch the video or read the mean, median and mode definitions below for a full explanation of each term.

 To find the mean, sum all the numbers and then divide by the number of items in the set.
 For example, to find the mean of the following set of numbers: 21, 23, 24, 26, 28, 29, 30, 31, 33

 - First add them all together: